SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    a full deck of cards,
    with one card of each combination of rank and suit.

-Enumerations can have other values associated with them.
+An enumeration can have other values associated with it.
-This is different than a raw value: the raw value is always the same, but you provide the associated values when you create the instance of the enumeration.
+This association is different than a raw value: the raw value for a member of an enumeration is always the same, but you provide the associated values when you create the instance of the enumeration, so different instances of the same member can have different associated values.
 For example,
 consider the case of requesting the sunrise and sunset time from a server.